wballard/VariableSky/index.markdown

 ---

 ## Problem
-* You want to make a modern, single page, real time application
+You want to make a modern, single page, real time application, and to do this you need to keep variables and data in synch between multiple clients and servers.
-* You want to pick your UI framework, or just plain program JavaScript
-* You don't want to be locked into a proprietary cloud

 ## Solution
 **Variable Sky** is all about building single page